famedly/wupper/README.md

 #### FutureBuilder

 Similar to Flutters FutureBuilder but without AsyncSnapshot.
 Build something depending of the result of a future.
-Optional you can set an errorBuilder to --handle errors happening while waiting on the future.
+Optional you can set an errorBuilder to handle errors happening while waiting on the future.

 ##### Example: